Omari Sterling-James

-Omari Shaquil Jabari Sterling-James (born 15 September 1993) is a footballer who plays as a winger or forward for club Hereford and the Saint Kitts and Nevis national team.
+Omari Shaquil Jabari Sterling-James (born 15 September 1993) is a footballer who plays as a winger or forward for club Hednesford Town and the Saint Kitts and Nevis national team.

 He previously played in the Football League for Cheltenham Town and Mansfield Town, and in non-League football for Alvechurch, Redditch United, Oxford City, Gloucester City, Solihull Moors, Brackley Town and Kettering Town and in 2021 he signed for Ebbsfleet United.
 Born in England, Sterling-James plays international football for Saint Kitts and Nevis.

 Career

 Sterling-James began his career with Birmingham City, and was released in the 2012 summer.
 Shortly after he moved to Midland Football Alliance club Alvechurch, and scored 11 goals in his first season.

 In September 2013 Sterling-James moved to Redditch United of the Southern League.
 He appeared regularly with the side, also scoring 13 goals during the whole campaign.

 During a trial with League Two club Cheltenham Town, Sterling-James impressed in the pre-season friendlies and on 21 July 2014, he signed a six-month deal.

 He made his professional debut on 12 August in the League Cup, as a late substitute in a 2–0 loss away to Brighton & Hove Albion.
 In December, he signed an extended deal to run until June 2016.
 He made 22 league appearances, scoring once, in Cheltenham's 2014–15 season, at the end of which the team were relegated to the National League.

 Sterling-James spent the first half of the following season on loan at Oxford City of the National League South.
 In December 2015, Cheltenham confirmed that he was one of seven players whose contracts would not be renewed.
 On his return to his parent club, he made one appearance, in the FA Trophy, before joining National League North club Gloucester City on 4 February 2016 on loan until the end of the season.

 Sterling-James signed for Solihull Moors, newly promoted to the National League, in July 2016.
 He scored, and was named man of the match, on his debut in a 3–1 victory over Sutton United.
 At the end of December he signed a new contract, and he finished the season with 9 goals from 46 appearances.